 Sablayan was derived from the word sablay, a Visayan term meaning wave convergence.
-In the early times, the very location of the town was where the waves from North and South China Sea meet, hence, the name Sablay that later became Sablayan.
+In the early times, the very location of the town was where the waves from the North and South China Sea meet, hence, the name Sablay which later became Sablayan.

 |Province||: Occidental Mindoro|

 |Population||: 90,000 (2010 projected)|

 |Literacy Rate||: 93%|

 |Languages and Dialects||: Filipino, English, Cebuana, Ilocano, Mangyan|

 Mangyans were the ancient aborigines of Mindoro.
 They were believed to be of Malayan origin.
 They were joined in by natives from neighboring islands–mostly Panayeños led by the Tanungan during the second Spanish settlement established by Legaspi.
 Years later, more arrived who, unlike the first migrants, were already converted Christians; and sometime in 1861 migrants increased in population.

 The means of livelihood were agriculture, fishing, and hunting.
 Women though we’re engaged in weaving sigurang, a fiber derived from buri/nipa leaves.

 Sablayan then was often subject to raids by Muslim pirates and slave traders so a wooden tower was built–watched round the clock to guard against approaching raiders.
 This alarm system was augmented in 1896 when four bells of varied sizes–believed to have been manufactured in Spain–arrived from Manila.
 These bells rang musical chimes.